Sam Huff Player Props: Rangers vs. Padres

 - The pitching staff for the Padres has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Padres have a 3.78 team ERA that ranks second across all league pitching staffs.
+- The Padres have a 3.74 team ERA that leads all league pitching staffs.

-- Padres pitchers combine to allow 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.